Around the Fur: Touring

 In May 1997, while Around the Fur was in the process of being recorded, the band performed two concerts at Bojangles in Sacramento.
 These were their first shows since December 1996, with the band debuting several Around the Fur songs that were still in the demo stages.
 Their next performance was on September 11, 1997, at The Press Club in San Francisco.
 This concert saw the debut of live staples "Be Quiet and Drive (Far Away)" and "My Own Summer (Shove It)".
-Following the album's release in October 1997, Deftones toured North America/Europe with Sacramento bands Far and Will Haven.
+Following the album's release in October 1997, Deftones toured North America/Europe with the Sacramento bands Far and Will Haven.
 The tour continued into early 1998.
 Later in 1998, they made appearances at the Warped Tour (in the United States, New Zealand and Australia), Pinkpop Festival, Roskilde Festival and Ozzfest, as well as releasing a live EP on April 10, 1998.
-In September 1998, Deftones toured with Red Hot Chili Peppers, who were playing their first shows in over 6 years with guitarist John Frusciante.
+In September 1998, Deftones toured with Red Hot Chili Peppers, who were playing their first shows in over six years with guitarist John Frusciante.